Looking for a job?

-A successful job search requires many things and varied approaches!
-Find on this page resources and information regarding resumes, cover letters, networking, our online career management system Handshake, as well as information about part-time job searches and work study positions.
+A successful job search requires hard work and varied approaches!
+Find on this page resources and information regarding resumes, cover letters, networking, and interviewing for part-time, work-study, and full-time positions.

-Remember, a successful full-job search can take up to eight months or more to secure a job offer.
-Reach out to the Career Center for support and assistance - we here to help!
+For more personalized support, reach out to the Career Center for assistance - we here to help!

 - Focus your search based on places that you would be HAPPY working

 - Give you direction and response when people ask you how they can help you in your search.
 You can provide them with the names of companies and organizations you are interested in!

 A resume is a marketing tool providing an employer with a snapshot of your work experience as it relates to a specific job.
 Every resume is different due to a candidate’s experience level and preferred profession.